 Bestselling Headphones for Digital Nomads

-Having wireless mouse is important to me, due to my full-time job.
-It may not be essential piece of digital nomad gear for everyone.
+Having a wireless mouse is important to me, due to my full-time job.
+It may not be an essential piece of digital nomad gear for everyone.

 I think having a mouse makes it easier to get things done.
-Thanks to our 2-year-old I have at least three mice because he likes to hid them on a regular basis.
+Thanks to our 2-year-old I have at least three mice because he likes to hide them regularly.
 I don’t have the time to play hide and seek, so every time he hides one I have a backup.

 The wireless mouse that I use only needs to be charged once every 7 – 8 days.
 I use this mouse at least 6 -10 hours a day nearly 5 -6 days a week without any issues or having to charge it.